Dr. Nadine Klopfer

 Winter Semester 2015/16

-As Junior Researcher in Residence, Nadine will work on her Habilitation which deals with the so-called 'French craze', a pervasive fascination with French things in 19th century America.
+As a Junior Researcher in Residence, Nadine will work on her Habilitation which deals with the so-called 'French craze', a pervasive fascination with French things in 19th century America.
 She investigates the interplay of French material culture in the United States, an American 'French imaginary' and processes of identity formation and social reordering in the US from the early 1800s to the 1870s.
 She is currently organizing an international workshop on 'Visions of Frenchness in the Early Republic' for February 2016, hoping to establish a dialogue between art historians, material culture specialists, cultural historians and business historians on 19th century American imaginaries of France.

 - International Workshop – "Visions of Frenchness: American Imaginaries of France in the Early and Mid-19th Century"